YaminiAne/YaminiAne/README.md

 <h1 align="center">Hi 👋, I'm Yamini Ane</h1>
 <p align='left'>I am a Tech Enthusiast, currently studying my final year of undergraduation.</p>
-<p align='left'>My major is in Electronic and Communication Enginnering and minor's degree in Data Science.</p>
+<p align='left'>My majors are in Electronic and Communication Enginnering and minors degree in Data Science.</p>

-- 👀 I’m very inclined towards the field of **DATA SCIENCE**.
+👀 I’m very inclined towards the field of **DATA SCIENCE**. </br>
-- 🎯 I mostly (almost) do my coding and scripting in Python using Jupyter Notebook.
+🎯 I mostly (almost) do my coding and scripting in Python using Jupyter Notebook. </br>
-- 📉 I like exploring data and deriving useful stuff out of it.
+📉 I like exploring data and deriving useful stuff out of it. </br>
-- ✔️ Despite being an Electronics student, my interest in coding and technology has lead me into taking up various courses and learn Data Science, Machine Learning and Analytics.
-- ⚡ I’m currently learning Machine Learning and Natural Language Processing and have previously worked on Sentiment Analysis projects.
+🧠 Currently learning : Natural Language Processing, Machine Learning</br>
+⭐ Previous projects  :
+   * Human Emotion Recognition using Twitter Sentiment Analysis
+   * Case study on Zomato Bangalore Restaurants - Exploratory Data Analysis</p>

-- 🔭 I will be more than happy to receive any project recommendations.
+🔭 I will be more than happy to receive any project name suggestions. </br>
-- 💗 Apart from technical stuff, I also paint and read books (any book suggestions from you would be highly appreciated 😉).
+💗 Apart from technical stuff, I also paint and read books (any book </br>
+   recommendations from you would be highly appreciated 😉).

 <!-- - 📝 I regularly write articles on https://www.analyticsvidhya.com/user/Yamini_Ane -->

 <h3 align="left">Languages and Tools:</h3>